Temporal and probabilistic comparisons of epidemic interventions: Theoretical Analysis

 with this derivation following Refs.\ \cite{hebert2013pathogen,hebert2015complex}.
 The expression for $T_g$ allows us to interpret the probability of transmission as the probability a transmission occurs first in a superposition of Poisson processes, transmission and recovery with rates \(\beta\) and \(\gamma\) respectively.

 In our model, the passage of time to the next generation must also be included, which is determined by the product of the average excess degree, $q = G^\prime_1(1)$, and the transmission rate yielding $q\beta$~\cite{allen2022predicting}.
+Allen \textit{et al.} confirms similarities in the mapping between continuous time and discretized generational time given this rate for passage of time.
+Section 3.3 discusses the continuous-time simulations that exhibit the validation of our generational approach.
 Treating this as another Poisson process, and allowing for interventions, we find the probability of a single person causing an infection leading to the next generation to be

-where again \(V_g\) is the proportion of persons vaccinated at generation \(g\), and where $q_g$ is the generation-dependent average excess degree and is defined at Eq.~\eqref{eq:updated-q}.
+where again $V_g$ is the cumulative proportion of the population vaccinated by at $g$, and where $q_g$ is the generation-dependent average excess degree and is defined at Eq.~\eqref{eq:updated-q}.
 Similarly, the probability that the next generation occurs \emph{before} a given person either transmits the disease or recovers is

-To encapsulate the probability transmission given Eqs.\ (\ref{eq:tg}) and (\ref{eq:wg}) for each generation, we combine the probability of a single person causing an infection leading to the next generation with the sum of probabilities that the next generation occurs before a particular transmission or recovery event.
+To encapsulate the probability transmission given Eqs.\ (\ref{eq:tg}) and (\ref{eq:wg}) for each generation, we combine the probability of a single person causing an infection leading to the next generation with the sum of probabilities that the next generation occurs before a particular transmission or recovery event,

+This last expression closes our mapping of continuous-time SIR dynamics to a discrete-time branching process.
+The same recipe can be used to map other compartmental models to branching processes by including additional mechanisms.
+Alternatively, a SEIR with a fixed latent period of one epidemic generation can be implemented by setting $t_{g} = 0$ and $w_{g} = 1$ to delay transmission.
+Regardless, once transmissions dynamics are mapped to a discrete-time (or generational) branching process, our general framework is agnostic to the details of the transmission mechanisms.